-The default value of the d4 parameter is 0.2 if there are mesh refinements present, otherwise it is zero.
-Note that the dissipation coefficients are not taken into account when the time step is computed.
+The default value for the d4 parameter is 0.2??? if mesh refinements are present, otherwise it is zero.
+Note that the dissipation term are not taken into account when the time step is computed.
 Therefore, a value which is too large can lead to time-stepping instabilities.
-The input coefficients are given as fractions of the maximum allowed value by the stability condition.
-Therefore the value 1 should give maximum damping, however in practice the maximum limit is closer to 0.1.
-This is because the maximum limit is computed for the dissipation term in isolation from the elastic wave equation.
-Effects from interactions with the basic scheme or other terms is not considered.
+The dissipation coefficient d4 is given as fractions of the maximum allowed value by the CFL stability condition when only the dissipation term is present (in the absence of the spatial derivatives in the elastic wave equation).
+Therefore the practical stability limit is closer to 0.1 than 1.0.
+The same restrictions apply to the coefficient of the curl-curl damping, which is used to remove artificial shear wave in materials with zero shear velocity (see Section 5.1.1).